MAGMA: An Optimization Framework for Mapping Multiple DNNs on Multiple Accelerator Cores: Optimization Framework ( )

 \subsection{Search Space}

-The full search space of the proposed scheduling problem is the combinatorial combination of the choices for sub-accelerator selection and job priority.
-In this paper, we assume the maximum batch size of 100 jobs, which is 100 parallel jobs to be offloaded.
-Assuming we are scheduling for a platform with 4 sub-accelerators, and each sub-accelerator assigned approximately 100/4=25 jobs.
-The full possible combinations become $(100!)/(25!)^{4} \times (25!)^{4}=100!=O(10^{157})$ which is extremely massive.
+The full search space of the proposed framework is the combinatorial combination of the choices for sub-accelerator selection and job prioritizing.
+Assuming the accelerator has 4 sub-accelerator and we use the \group size of 60.
+The size of the design space is $(60!)/(15!)^{4} \times (15!)^{4}=60!=O(1e81)$ which is extremely massive.
 Therefore the \textit{sample efficiency\footnote{Performance improvement over the number of sampling budget.}} of the optimization methods, which decides the convergent rate, becomes a key factor.
+We describe our proposed sample-efficient optimization method, next.